Testing and Support Recovery of Correlation Structures for Matrix-Valued Observations with an Application to Stock Market Data: Theoretical Properties

-\item[{(C3$^{*}$)}] {There exists some $\gamma>0$ such that $|A_{\gamma}| = o(p^{1-\nu})$ for any sufficiently small constant $\nu>0$, where the set is defined as } \end{itemize}
+\item[{(C5$^{*}$)}] {There exists some $\gamma>0$ such that $|A_{\gamma}| = o(p^{1-\nu})$ for any sufficiently small constant $\nu>0$, where the set is defined as } \end{itemize}

-Note that, Conditions (C1$^{*}$) and (C2$^{*}$) are the two-sample analog of the one-sample conditions (C1) and (C2).
-Condition (C3$^{*}$) ensures that most of the variables are not highly correlated with each other.
+Note that, Conditions (C1$^{*}$) and (C2$^{*}$) are the two-sample analogue of the one-sample conditions (C1) and (C2), and Condition (C3$^{*}$) is the same as Condition (C3). {Condition (C4$^{*}$) holds for the elliptically contoured distributions with $\kappa_g = \text{Kurtosis}(z_{i,j}^{(g)})/3$, $g=1,2$.} (C5$^{*}$) ensures that most of the variables are not highly correlated with each other.